microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Set-OnPremisesDataGatewayTenantPolicy.md

 # Set-OnPremisesDataGatewayTenantPolicy

 ## SYNOPSIS
-Set the gateway creation policy for the tenant
+Set the gateway installation and registration policy for the tenant

 ## SYNTAX

 ```
 Set-OnPremisesDataGatewayTenantPolicy [-ResourceGatewayInstallPolicy <PolicyType>]
- [-PersonalGatewayInstallPolicy <PolicyType>] [<CommonParameters>]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION
-Set the gateway creation policy for the tenant
+Set the gateway installation and registration policy for the tenant.

 ## EXAMPLES